 I explained to her that I was finding it very difficult with her away at college.
 It’s really hard not being fully involved in everything she’s doing.
 To go from knowing where she is all the time to zero is hard for me to take that on board.

 But I am trying.
-I still get very anxious when she says she’s going soomewere new.
-It may not even be out socialising.
+I still get very anxious when she says she’s going somewhere new.
+It may not even be out socializing.
 It could be just studying in a Bucks.
 Is it near dorms?
 Is she safe?
 Is someone going to walk her home?

 Trust in your Teen

-It’s is difficult for me to look at my daughter and admit that she is an adult.
-Yes, of course we are paying for her to be educated and living on campus but I also want her to be “Adulting”.
+It is difficult for me to look at my daughter and admit that she is an adult.
+Yes, of course, we are paying for her to be educated and live on campus but I also want her to be “Adulting”.

 Going to college is not just about getting a degree.
 It’s about learning how to live.
 Learning how to mix with people from all walks of life and ultimately becoming the best adult they can be.